aia0796/Friend-Chain/README.md

 # Friend-Chain

-**Friend-Chain**: Your Web3 solution to find and rent friends for online or offline companionship using FRIEND tokens on the AIA Chain.
+**Friend-Chain**: Your Web3 solution to find and rent friends for online or offline companionship using FRIEND tokens on the MANTLE Chain.

 ## Introduction
 Friend-Chain is designed to bridge the gap between those seeking companionship and individuals offering their time and company.
 Whether you need a friend for a chat, an event, or just some support, Friend-Chain has got you covered.